 In order to substantiate his theories pertaining to curriculum content for a credible wilderness survival course, he experienced a 29-day survival ordeal in the wilds of northwestern Ontario, Canada, near the Albany River system.

-Gino has written numerous articles for magazines such as Voyageur, Bushwhacker, Canoeing Ontario, Seasons Magazine, Leisure World, Globe & Mail, Toronto Star, Owen Sound Sun Times, Angler and Hunter, The Ontario Federation of Anglers & Hunters, and a host of other literary publications.
+Gino has written numerous articles for magazines such as Voyageur, Bushwhacker, Canoeing Ontario, Seasons Magazine, Leisure World, Globe & Mail, Angler and Hunter, The Ontario Federation of Angers & Hunters, and a host of other literary publications.

-Gino founded and co-ordinates the Wilderness Experience Certificate Programme at Loyalist (Bancroft Campus) College, ON, Canada.
+Gino founded and coordinated the Wilderness Experience Certificate Program at Georgian (Barrie & Owen Sound Campus) and Loyalist (Bancroft Campus) Colleges, ON, Canada.

-He has spoken at numerous symposiums hosted by the National Search and Rescue Secretariat, Ottawa, ORCA, Environmental Impact Groups and Naturalist / Botanist Guilds.
+He has spoken at numerous symposiums hosted by the National Search and Rescue Secretariat, Ottawa, ORCA, Environmental Impact Groups, Naturalist / Botanist Guilds, etc.

 In addition, Gino has accomplished many academic achievements.
 To mention just a few of his accomplishments:

-He has been a first aid instructor since 1972; paramedic qualifications from the 80’s; massage therapist from Sutherland-Chan School (late 80’s); kickboxed professionally in the ring; ORCA certification; author of Environmental Sciences, grades 9 and 10 courses, Ministry of Education; curriculum writing team with the Ministry of Education from 1969 to 1994; completed province’s grade 7 history course outline in the late 80’s; the grade 8 geography course outline in 1993; Treasurer, S.T.A.O. conferences; was regularly featured on the television shows The Great Outdoorsman / Canadian Geographic Series / Studio 2/ TV Made Me Do It; Vice Chair of Tourism Committee, Grey-Bruce region; Professor, Laurentian University, Professor, Seneca College, Aviation Program, and a host of other exceptional activities.
+First aid instructor since 1972; paramedic qualifications from the 80’s; massage therapist from Sutherland-Chan School (late 80’s); kick boxed professionally in the ring; ORCA certification; author of Environmental Sciences, grades 9 and 10 courses, Ministry of Education; curriculum writing team with the Ministry of Education from 1969 to 1994; completed province’s grade 7 history course outline in the late 80’s; the grade 8 geography course outline in 1993; Treasurer, Science Teachers’ Association of Ontario conferences; was regularly featured on the television shows The Great Outdoorsman / Canadian Geographic Series / Studio 2/ TV Made Me Do It; Vice Chair of Tourism Committee, GreyBruce region; Professor, Laurentian University, Professor, Seneca College, Aviation Program, Professor, University of Waterloo University, and a host of other exceptional activities.

 OECTA/OSSTA: Specialist, Religious Education (1988)